Easy Tamil Style Rasam

 2. Add the cumin seeds, peppercorns, and coriander seeds to a mortar and crush gently.
 Add the entire bulb of garlic, without peeling, the shallot, green chilli, and the stems only of coriander.
 Use your pestle to crush everything together nicely, removing any tough parts of the garlic bulb as you do so.
 We leave most of the papery skin in there.
 Divide the crushed ingredients into two parts.

 3. Slice the tomatoes and add to a wide bowl.
 Crush them thoroughly using your hands.
-We don’t want any chunks of tomato.
+We don't want any chunks of tomato.
 Do not blend.
-Hand-crushing adds more character and a different flavor and look.
+Hand-crushing adds more character and a different flavour and look.

 4. Add half of the crushed spice and ingredients to the tomato and crush together once more.